The Strongest Weed Killer you Can Buy

 Both are suitable for weeds on hard surfaces but they don’t kill the roots so repeat applications are required throughout the growing season.

-Boiling water is also effective but wouldn’t be practical for large areas.
+Boiling water is also effective but I feel it wouldn’t be practical for large areas, grass or flowerbeds.

 Also, there are plenty of tools designed to pluck weeds and their roots from the soil and lawns, and some of these gadgets are very effective.